 In the beginning, at least, The Leftovers sounds familiar.

-“By Means Which Have Never Yet Been Tried” is best understood as a microcosm of the previous nine episodes.
+The episode is best understood as a microcosm of the previous nine episodes.

 You know by now that I take Orphan Black’s allusions to the prolific work of English philosopher and scientist Francis Bacon seriously.